DEFRA/defra-ai-sdlc/workflow/workflow-testing.md

-# Integration Testing Workflow
+# Testing Workflow

-This document describes a recommended workflow for designing and implementing **integration tests** in a codebase that favors testing functionality (rather than implementation details).
-It explains ***why*** we test the way we do and how we balance integration tests with occasional targeted unit tests.

----

-## Overview

-Testing properly with AI can be challenging—often more so than developing new features.
-While AI can easily generate tests, those tests are not always valuable in the long run.
-We have observed that **automated creation of unit tests without careful consideration** often produces brittle, tightly coupled tests that break upon even minor code changes, offering little real value.
-To avoid this pitfall, we focus on **Black Box Testing**: treating each feature as a whole, identifying its inputs and outputs, and ensuring its external behavior remains consistent
+Testing effectively with AI can be challenging—often more so than developing new features.
+While AI can readily generate tests, these tests are not always valuable in the long term.
+We have observed that the automated creation of unit tests without careful consideration often produces brittle, tightly coupled tests that break with code changes, offering little practical value.

----
+This document outlines a recommended workflow for designing and implementing robust and sustainable tests utilising AI.

+## Terminology

+Software testing often suffers from ambiguous terminology, with similar terms used interchangeably or different terms referring to the same concept.
+This issue is further exacerbated by outdated concepts such as the "test pyramid".
+Just as this lack of standardisation can lead to miscommunication among team members, it can also affect how models interpret prompts.
+Let us first clarify the two testing styles advocated here.

+### End-to-End Testing

+End-to-end testing involves testing the entire application and its dependencies via its primary interface—whether that be a human interface or a computer interface, such as an API.
+A good example of an end-to-end testing framework is [Playwright](https://playwright.dev/).

+### Integration Testing

+Integration testing is a style of testing that focuses on functionality rather than internal implementation details.
+It examines each feature as a whole—identifying its inputs and outputs and ensuring that its external behaviour remains consistent through the use of mocking.
+For example, when testing a REST API that interacts with a backend database, integration tests would mock the database and then call the API endpoints to validate the intervening logic.

+Integration tests ensure that components work together correctly under realistic conditions.
+By concentrating on **external behaviour** (inputs and outputs) rather than **internal implementation**, they can:

+- Provide robust coverage for real-world workflows.
+- Reduce test brittleness, allowing safe refactoring without breaking tests.
+- Serve as documentation of the expected system behaviour for end-users or dependent services.

+### Unit Tests

+While we emphasise integration-style tests, isolated unit tests remain valuable in certain contexts, such as:

+- **Complex Pure Functions:** Functions with intricate logic or algorithms that benefit from isolated testing to ensure boundary conditions are correctly handled.
+- **Utility Libraries:** Code that is loosely coupled to the main flow but used in multiple locations can benefit from unit tests.
+- **Edge or Error Cases:** When it is impractical or overly complex to rely on mocks to simulate certain scenarios, a unit test may be a more pragmatic solution.

+If an integration test already comprehensively covers a specific logic path, a separate unit test may be unnecessary—unless explicit clarity for debugging or further documentation is required.

-## Core Principles
+## Principles

 1. **Test the Functionality, Not the Implementation**
-   - Write tests that consider the service or endpoint as a "black box."
-   - Provide known inputs and verify that the outputs, side effects, or responses match the expected results.

-2. **Mock External Dependencies, Not Internal Modules**
-   - **Do mock**: Databases, external APIs, file systems, or any third-party service.
-   - **Don’t mock**: Classes, functions, or modules within your own codebase—test them together to ensure realistic coverage.

-3. **Prefer Integration Tests Over Unit Tests**
-   - Integration tests often uncover issues missed by unit tests because they simulate real-world usage and interactions between components.
-   - Use unit tests only where they add clear value (e.g., checking complex utility functions or pure algorithmic code that can fail independently).

-4. **Avoid Brittle Tests**
-   - Avoid hardcoding details of internal function calls, class structures, or other code-level specifics.
-   - If minor refactors break a large portion of your test suite, it means you may be testing implementation details rather than functional outcomes.

----

-## Why Integration Tests?

-Integration tests ensure your components work together correctly under realistic conditions.
-By focusing on ***external behavior*** (inputs and outputs) rather than ***internal implementation***, the tests can:
-- Provide more robust coverage for real-world workflows.
-- Reduce test brittleness, allowing safe refactoring without breaking tests.
-- Document how the system should behave for end-users or dependent services.

----

-## Why This Approach is Better than LLM-Generated Unit Tests

-LLMs often produce highly coupled unit tests that mirror the implementation details unless expressly told otherwise—and even then, they may default to this pattern.
-Testing at this level can lead to:

-- **Brittle Coverage**: When every internal detail is tested in isolation, even minor refactors break a significant portion of the tests.
-- **“Marking Its Own Homework”**: Having the LLM generate tests for the same functions it wrote may simply confirm the logic it already encoded, rather than assert correct outcomes for real use cases.
-- **Excessive Maintenance Overhead**: High coverage plus tightly coupled tests means any change triggers widespread test failures, slowing down development.
-- **Focus on Implementation Rather Than Results**: Unit tests often focus on the *how*, whereas integration tests focus on the *what*.
-With an LLM rapidly changing the *how*, testing the *what* (expected behavior) provides stability and confidence in real-world scenarios.

-By emphasizing integration tests that treat your code as a black box and validate outcomes, you gain a more reliable, maintainable, and genuinely useful test suite—even if the underlying implementation is frequently regenerated by an LLM.

----

-## High-Level Workflow

-1. **User Specifies Feature and Location**
-   - Provide the feature or agent name and its file path in the codebase.
-   - This context ensures the LLM knows exactly what is being tested and where it resides.

-2. **LLM Identifies Entry Points and Dependencies**
-   - The LLM scans the feature to discover all public-facing methods or endpoints.
-   - It notes external dependencies—such as databases, third-party services, or other modules that need to be mocked.

-3. **LLM Creates a Test Plan**
-   - The LLM proposes integration test scenarios, input/output structures, and how to mock dependencies.
-   - It outlines both typical “happy path” scenarios and critical edge cases.
-   - The user reviews this plan, gives feedback, and clarifies any missing requirements.

-4. **LLM Generates Integration Tests**
-   - The LLM writes the actual test files, following the agreed-upon scenarios.
-   - Tests are designed to validate the feature’s “black box” behavior, not internal implementation details.

-5. **User Reviews and Merges**
-   - The user verifies correctness, maintainability, and alignment with project standards.
-   - Once approved, tests are merged into the main codebase.

----

-## Testing Design Philosophy

-- **Given-When-Then Format**
-  - Tests follow a clear, structured narrative:
-    - **Given**: Setup or preconditions (test data, mock configurations).
-    - **When**: Execution of the core logic (calling the endpoint or function).
-    - **Then**: Validation that the outcome matches expected results.

-- **Realistic Mocking of External Services**
-  - Only mock *truly external* systems like databases or third-party APIs.
-  - Simulate realistic responses and error conditions to ensure thorough testing.
-  - Avoid mocking internal modules or classes; test them together to capture real interactions.

-- **Outcome-Focused**
-  - Emphasize verifying final responses, returned data, and side effects instead of internal method calls.
-  - Keep tests resilient to underlying code changes and refactors.

----

-## Why This Approach Works

-1. **Resilience to Change**
-   By focusing on outcomes (rather than internal function calls), tests allow for safe refactoring.
-As long as the “contract” remains intact, the test suite will still pass.

-2. **Clarity & Maintainability**
-   Each test case tells a story about how a user or another system interacts with this feature.
-This is more intuitive than verifying a series of function calls or mocking internal methods.

-3. **Meaningful Coverage**
-   Having experienced the downsides of chasing 100% coverage with brittle unit tests, we now seek *meaningful coverage*—covering realistic usage scenarios that reflect how the system is actually used.

-4. **Reduced Duplicate Testing Effort**
-   Integration tests naturally cover multiple modules simultaneously, so we avoid writing separate tests for each function that do not add additional value.

----

-## Balancing Integration and Unit Tests

-While we emphasize integration tests, unit tests still have a place, such as:

-- **Complex Pure Functions**
-  Functions with intricate logic or algorithms that can be tested in isolation, ensuring correctness of boundary conditions.
-- **Utility Libraries**
-  Code that is loosely coupled to the main flow but used in multiple places can benefit from unit tests for quick coverage and confidence.
-- **Performance Critical Sections**
-  When you need to ensure a small piece of the code is highly optimized, targeted testing might be necessary.

-If your integration test already covers a specific logic path comprehensively, a separate unit test may be unnecessary—unless you need explicit clarity for debugging or further documentation.

----

-## Conclusions & Take-Homes

-- **AI Can Generate Tests, But Value Matters**: Generating code (including tests) with AI is fast, but without proper strategy and planning, the tests can be fragile and noisy.
-- **Focus on External Behavior**: Test the *what*, not the *how*, to keep your suite robust against internal changes.
-- **Mock External Dependencies Only**: Aim for realistic interactions and avoid mimicking internal classes or modules.
-- **Integration First, Unit When Needed**: Integration tests form a strong foundation; unit tests fill in gaps where specialized logic or performance concerns warrant focused coverage.

-By following these guidelines, teams can create an effective, maintainable test suite that stays robust through AI-driven code evolutions and supports long-term stability.
+   - Write tests that treat the service or endpoint as a "black box": supply known inputs and verify that the final responses, returned data, or side effects match the expected outcomes.
+   - Focus on overall functionality rather than internal method calls, keeping tests resilient to code changes.

+2. **Prefer Integration Tests Over Isolated Unit Tests**
+   - Integration tests simulate real-world usage and interactions between components, often revealing issues that isolated unit tests may miss.
+   - Reserve unit tests for discrete utility functions or algorithms that are sufficiently complex to warrant independent testing.

+3. **Realistic Mocking of External Dependencies**
+   - **Do mock:** Truly external systems such as databases, third-party APIs, and file systems—simulate realistic responses and error conditions.
+   - **Don’t mock:** Internal modules, classes, or functions; test these together to ensure authentic interactions and comprehensive coverage.

+4. **Adopt a Structured Test Design**
+   - Utilise a clear narrative structure, such as the Given-When-Then format:
+     - **Given:** Establish preconditions, test data, and necessary configurations.
+     - **When:** Execute the core logic or function.
+     - **Then:** Validate that the outcomes meet the specified expectations.
+   - This approach emphasises outcomes over internal details and aids in maintaining clarity and consistency.

+5. **Avoid Brittle Tests**
+   - Refrain from hardcoding internal implementation details, such as specific function calls or class structures.
+   - Overreliance on internal details can lead to fragile tests that break with minor refactors.

+## Integration Testing Workflow

+The emphasis of the testing workflow is to have test-specific cursor rules and detailed prompts, along with close human interaction and review.

+### Prerequisites

+- **Feature Requirements:** Ensure that detailed feature requirements, with a clear scope (such as a User Story or Product Requirement Document in markdown format), are available to the AI-powered IDE.
+- **IDE Rules:** Confirm that there are comprehensive IDE guidelines to direct AI tools in adhering to test styles and preferences.

+### 1. Interactively Prompt the IDE

+- Utilise an IDE in agentic "Chat" mode to implement the feature.
+- Use prompt templates from your prompt library—such as TODO —and reference your requirements file using the @file feature.
+- As the AI generates the tests, monitor its plan to ensure alignment with your expectations.
+- Once complete, "accept" the changes and review them in the git diff viewer.
+If the changes are unexpected or involve significant deletions, revert all changes, refine your prompt, and try again.

+### 2. Run the Tests and Refine

+- Execute the tests.
+- If issues arise, feed the results back into the chat to address them, providing sufficiently detailed prompting to guide the best course of action.

+### 3. Review and Improve Test Coverage

+- If there are opportunities for enhanced test coverage, prompt the IDE with precise guidance and include the output from the test coverage report.
+- Address improvements on a feature-by-feature or file-by-file basis.
+- Avoid asking for improvements to the entire codebase coverage in a single prompt.

+### 4. User Review

+- It is crucial that tests are thoroughly reviewed and understood.
+- Do not allow agents to generate tests unchecked; relying solely on them is akin to marking their own homework, which offers little practical value.

+## End-to-End Testing Workflow

+The workflow for end-to-end testing is similar to that for integration testing, with the key difference being that end-to-end tests are decoupled from the underlying code.
+This decoupling enables you to prompt the model to generate tests using only the requirements and rules, without referencing the source code.

+Consequently, AI-generated end-to-end tests can be conducted either prior to code generation or independently by a dedicated QA team if desired.

+TODO link to prompt